 I know what tremendous courage and faith it takes to change– especially when you have lived through heartbreak, loss, trauma or early wounding in life.
 I use body-oriented and expressive arts therapy because they work deeply and effectively.
 Experiences live in our muscles and in our psyches–and often can be more authentically expressed using the arts and resolved through our bodies.
-Throughout my personal healing process and years of work with queer, trans and heterosexual clients from a variety of backgrounds, I know somatics and arts are places of potential for integration and transformation towards the fullest expression of your being.
+Throughout my personal healing process and years of work with non-binary, trans and queer people from a variety of backgrounds, I know somatics and arts are places of potential for integration and transformation towards the fullest expression of your being.

 My background working with queer, trans, genderqueer and non-binary people as well as artists, social justice organizers and polyamorous clients uniquely positions me to understand the complex intersections of resilience and struggle in our communities.
 I bring a collaborative, non-judgmental and creative perspective to my work.
 I consider you the expert on your life as I serve as your advocate and ally in your healing journey.

 Please contact me for a complementary 20 minute phone or videoconferencing consultation.

 - Licensed Marriage and Family Therapist #85024

 - Master of Arts in Counseling Psychology with an emphasis in Expressive Arts Therapy

 - Bachelor of Arts in Gender and Sexuality Studies